Best Hurricane Travel Insurance: Coverage, Plans and Costs

 • Reimburses 75% of trip cost

-• Must purchase within 14 to 21 days of initial trip deposit
+• Must be purchased within 14 to 21 days of the initial trip deposit

-• No proof required, cancel for any reason
+• No documentation required (cancellation for any reason qualifies)

 When CFAR Makes Sense:

-• Travel during peak season (August to October) to Caribbean or Gulf Coast
+• Travel during peak season (August to October) to the Caribbean or Gulf Coast

-• You want flexibility to cancel based on forecasts rather than official orders
+• You want to cancel based on forecasts rather than official evacuation orders

-BHTP LuxuryCare with CFAR runs $125 compared to $69 for BHTP ExactCare's standard coverage, an 81% premium increase for cancellation flexibility.
+BHTP LuxuryCare with CFAR is $125 compared to $69 for BHTP ExactCare's standard coverage, an 81% premium increase for cancellation flexibility.

 How to File a Hurricane Travel Insurance Claim